gardener/gardener/docs/concepts/gardenlet.md

 The `Seed` controller in the `gardenlet` reconciles `Seed` objects with the help of the following reconcilers.

+#### "Main Reconciler"

+This reconciler is responsible for managing the seed's system components.
+Those comprise CA certificates, the various `CustomResourceDefinition`s, the logging and monitoring stacks, and few central components like `gardener-resource-manager`, `etcd-druid`, `istio`, etc.

+The reconciler also deploys a `BackupBucket` resource in the garden cluster in case the `Seed'`s `.spec.backup` is set.
+It also checks whether the seed cluster's Kubernetes version is at least the [minimum supported version](../usage/supported_k8s_versions.md#seed-cluster-versions) and errors in case this constraint is not met.

+This reconciler maintains the `Bootstrapped` condition, i.e. it sets it

+- to `Progressing` before it executes its reconciliation flow,
+- to `False` in case an error occurs,
+- to `True` in case the reconciliation succeeded.

 #### "Care" Reconciler

 This reconciler checks whether the seed system components (deployed by the "main" reconciler) are healthy.